glaserL/vizlo/README.md

 Vizlo is distributed via [conda-forge](https://conda-forge.org):

-`python install -c conda-forge vizlo`
+`conda install -c conda-forge vizlo`
 ## Usage
 Debuggo wraps itself around the Control object of the clingo python API.
 We assume you are familiar with the [clingo python API](https://potassco.org/clingo/python-api/5.4/).